sbryngelson/group-docs/group-syllabus/doing-research.md

 #### Deciding what Ideas to Pursue

-I am often asked who decides which ideas and research direction to pursue.
+What ideas and research direction should you pursue?
-Can a Ph.D. student choose any topic and research direction?
+Can a student choose any topic and research direction?
 Do I dictate research agendas and projects to the student?
 The reality is that we decide together on which ideas and directions to work on.
-It's an iterative, long-term process that results in the alignment.
+It's an iterative, long-term process that results in alignment.
-It starts when students pick to work with me, and I with them, because we have a shared interest.
+This process starts when students pick to work with me, and I with them, because we have a shared interest.
-I am likely to steer new students towards directions and questions that I think are interesting (sometimes new, sometimes existing), especially projects which I have funding to work on.
+I am likely to steer new students towards directions and questions that I think are interesting (sometimes new, sometimes existing), especially projects that I have funding to work on.
-But I never "assign" projects -- if the student is not excited and motivated about a research direction, the outcome is not likely to be good.
+But I try to entirely avoid "assigning" projects -- if the student is not excited and motivated about a research direction, the outcome is not likely to be good (if you think I put you in this situation, please let me know so we can align).
 Similarly, students can pursue a project that I am less interested in, but that results in me being less engaged and less helpful as an advisor.
 The process of coming up with ideas, research questions, and project decisions thus naturally gravitates towards mutually interesting directions that overlap with existing or potential funding.